What are the procedures?

 Your child will be asleep and will be under anaesthesia for their operation.
-Upon waking, your child will be given pain medicine and possibly muscle relaxants.
+When they wake, your child will be given pain medicine and maybe muscle relaxants.
 Any surgery creates some pain, but your child will be given medication to manage this.
 Pain management in hospital is done either by a nerve block, a drip or oral medicine.

 After the operation children usually stay in hospital for 5-7 days.

 Caring for your child at home